LateAlways/ti-connect-ce-browser/README.md

 There MAY be some bugs so USE AT YOUR OWN RISK.

-## Usage
+## Building

-For the install process (putting it on a webserver) the Automatic installation requires python code execution with access to the system.
+The building process requires python code execution with access to the system.

-If you are using a chromebook, you can either use the demo from above or follow the Manual installation.

-### 1. Manual installation - DEPRECATED.
-USE AUTOMATIC INSTALLATION INSTEAD
-THIS DOESN'T WORK ANYMORE.
-### 2. Automatic installation - Run a python script that will create a `www` folder that you can later on upload to a web server.
 1. Clone the repo. (`git clone https://github.com/LateAlways/ti-connect-ce-browser.git`)
 2. Enter the newly created directory. (`cd ti-connect-ce-browser`)
 3. Run `generate.py`. (`python generate.py`)
 4. Done!
-The files should be in a new folder titled `www`.
-You can upload these files anywhere on a webserver and then access the app from a browser.
+The build/files should be in a new folder titled `www`.

+You can upload these files on a webserver and then access the app from a browser.
 ## Credits

 The real-time python file conversion wouldn't have been possible without [tivars_lib_cpp](https://github.com/adriweb/tivars_lib_cpp) by adriweb.